To all expats in South Africa: It’s 2017 and you have a brand-new year in front of you. How are you going to fill it?

 If your experience living in South Africa has been like that of my family and so many others I have talked to over the years, your biggest fear isn’t of crime.
 Most likely you are vigilant and aware of danger spots, but otherwise manage quite well.

 No – your biggest fear, I’d venture a guess, might well be that of being sent home before you’ve had a chance to explore more of the wonders of Africa.
 As expats, we know how quickly things can change when your whereabouts depend on the fickle corporate powers back home.
 You might be recalled to where you came from or be sent to another continent at a moment’s notice.
 And as expats, we also know that regret about opportunities missed is one of the burdens we often bear heavily.

 So as you begin implementing your New Year’s Resolutions for 2017, why not look at your South Africa Bucket List and start making concrete plans?

 Here are my recommendations:

-I hope I’ve given you some ideas for your 2017 calendar.
+I hope I’ve given you some ideas for your 2017 calendar with this South Africa Bucket List.
 If you’re newly embarking on your expat adventure, this should be a good starting point.
 And if this is the year you’ll have to leave Africa, I hope I’ve given you some tips so you can leave without regrets.

 Finally, to make sure you truly don’t have any regrets, get the kind of health insurance that covers you and your family during all your travels.
 I recommend Cigna as a provider – they have services tailored for expats and coverage that includes emergency medical evacuation throughout Africa, giving you peace of mind throughout all your adventures.
 Click here to see the full range of Cigna Africa services.